 Dr. Boudreault is a Deaf scholar and a native Quebecer; his first language was Quebec Sign Language.
 His scholarship endeavors span two decades, and have involved topics ranging from medicine in genetic counseling to humanities in Deaf Studies, Sign Languages, and Interpreting and Translation.
 Such projects are the result of a strong commitment and value to interdisciplinary studies and cross-collaboration with other researchers, and are versed in technology and multimedia production for the bilingual needs of the Deaf community.
 He was the co-editor of the seminal work of Deaf Studies Encyclopedia and currently serves as the executive editor of Deaf Studies Digital Journal, a multilingual and multimodal peer-reviewed journal (dsdj.gallaudet.edu).

 Gallaudet University is an Approved RID CMP Sponsor for Continuing Education Activities.
 This Professional Studies program is offered for .15 CEUs per webinar.
-Participants should have any or no knowledge of the topic.
+Participants should have a minimum of little to no knowledge of the topic.

 Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.

 Copyright © 2021 Gallaudet University.
 All rights reserved.

 Spring 2021 – Dec 12Fall 2021 – May 15